CenturyLinkCloud/PublicKB/ElasticBox/partner-cloud-integration-azure-new.md

 {{{
-  "title": "Partner Cloud Integration: Obtaining Users to Portal.Azure.Com", "date": "1-16-2017",
+  "title": "Partner Cloud: Getting Started With A New Azure Customer", "date": "1-16-2017",
   "author": "Ben Swoboda",
   "attachments": [],